Zhaava/hse-acos-course/docs/software/bash.md

 These utilities are used via command-line interface.
 [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29)
 is command-line processor and language used to execute these command.
 Bash is supported in Linux and MacOS.
-In Windows, a partial support is implemented in Git Bash.
+In Windows, a limited support is implemented in [Windows PowerShell](https://en.wikipedia.org/wiki/PowerShell) Git Bash.
-Also, come of the commands are implemented in Terminal of JetBrains IDEs (PyCharm, IntelliJ IDEA, CLion, etc.).
+Also, some of the commands are implemented in Terminal of JetBrains IDEs (PyCharm, IntelliJ IDEA, CLion, etc.).

 # Main Bash commands